HenriqueBBrum/Calculator/README.md

 # Calculator
-A calculator with a pretty interface and standard operations using SFML It's not over.
+A calculator with a pretty interface and standard operation and sounds using SFML